-Okay, actually going back to the early days of Lynch Mob, when Dokken split up in 1988, was it an obvious choice that you were going to start a new band or did you ever think to start just to be a guitar hero in the vein of Yngwie or somebody else like him?
+Let’s go back to the early days of Lynch Mob next.
+When Dokken broke up in 1988, was it an obvious choice that you wanted to form a new band, or did you think option where you would be more a solo artist, like Yngwie Malmsteen or Steve Vai?

 No, I never wanted to be like that.
-I assumed and always talked to Jeff and Mick about starting our own band after Dokken, and that’s what we’d always talked about so, that’s what I thought was going to happen.
-And then Jeff went off and started his own band, which I thought was very curious, I didn’t understand that.
+I assumed and always talked to Jeff and Mick about starting our band after Dokken, and that’s what we’d always talked about, so that’s what I thought would happen.
+And then Jeff went off and started his band, which I thought was very curious.
+I didn’t understand that.

 Yeah, it was that.
 And so I was like, well, I guess he just, he never called me, and I asked him, and said, well I want to do this so.
-Okay, so then I go okay well I’ll start another band then.
-And then I put all my energies into finding what I thought would be my ideal band, and I had the luxury of taking my time and picking what I thought were the, hand picking the right members, and it was a great time, it was a great record, and a great experience, those couple or few years, first few years of Lynch Mob, because we knocked it out of the park, you know, did a great record.
+Okay, so then I go, okay.
+Well, I’ll start another band then.
+And then, I put all my energies into finding what I thought would be my ideal band.
+I had the luxury of taking my time and picking what I thought were the, handpicking the right members, and it was a great time, it was a great record, and a great experience, those couples or few years, first few years of Lynch Mob, because we knocked it out of the park, you know, did a great record.

 It went Gold in the States, and then the second record only sold half of that.

-Yeah, but the early 90’s was bad timing for hard rock music anyway I would say.
+Yeah, but the early 90s was a terrible time for hard rock music overall.

 It was bad timing for us to do that kind of record on the second record.
 We should have done a record similar to WICKED SENSATION, and we should have done it with Oni.
 So whatever, hindsight is 20/20 (laughs).

 Yeah.
 He was supposed to be the vocal coach, or whatever.
-Robert doesn’t need a vocal coach, but we didn’t know Robert, so we thought oh we should have Glenn Hughes.
+Robert doesn’t need a vocal coach, but we didn’t know Robert, so we thought we should have Glenn Hughes.
 But Glenn Hughes wasn’t doing anything.
-We were paying him, but he was just kind of not doing a lot, so I said, “well dude if you’re sitting here doing nothing, why don’t you sing on some songs?” so he did.
+We were paying him, but he was just kind of not doing a lot, so I said, “well, dude, if you’re sitting here doing nothing, why don’t you sing on some songs?” so he did.
 It was amazing.
-And I immediately said Okay, I want, if you want to do this, I would rather have you in the band and said bye-bye to Robert and told the record company, it sounded unbelievable, and so I went to the producer and told him that, and the producer said, no, no way.
+And I immediately said Okay, I want, if you want to do this, I would rather have you in the band and said goodbye to Robert and told the record company that it sounded unbelievable, so I went to the producer and told him that.
+The producer said, no, no way.
 And I think he was lying to me, but he said that he destroyed the tapes.
-Because what he didn’t want to do was rock the boat for him, because he wanted to get paid and didn’t want any complications.
-But, it’s not his… well it ended up being his decision, and I shouldn’t have allowed that.
+Because what he didn’t want to do was rock the boat for him because he wanted to get paid and didn’t want any complications.
+But, it’s not his, well, it ended up being his decision, and I shouldn’t have allowed that.

-That could have been really interesting line up for Lynch Mob.
-But what I have learned, Glenn always wanted to play bass as well when he’s in the band and that could have been a problem there?
+It could have been an exciting lineup for Lynch Mob.
+But what I’ve learned, Glenn always wants to play the bass when he is in the band, and it would have been a problem in this case?

 I could have fired Anthony.
-That would have worked out pretty good.
-Three piece, split the money three ways instead of four.
+That would have worked out pretty well.
+Three-piece, split the money three ways instead of four.

-Some sources do mention that are still some of Glenn’s vocal parts used on the album but without credit.
+Some sources mention that some of Glenn’s vocal parts have been used on the album but without credit.
 Do you think that’s true?